-At Sytchampton Endowed Primary School, where we identify a victim of domestic abuse being high risk, we will consider a referral to MARAC (multi agency risk assessment conference).
+If we identify a victim of domestic abuse being high risk, we will consider a referral to MARAC (Multi Agency Risk Assessment Conference).
 The purpose of MARAC is to share information and establish a multi-agency action plan to support the victim and to make links with other public protection procedures, particularly safeguarding children, vulnerable adults and the management of offenders.
 We will continue to provide help and support in order to safeguard children.
 This will usually be led by the designated safeguarding lead.
 MARAC does not replace a referral to children social care.